Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Introduction

 Model-based approaches to the mean-field approximation require knowledge of model parameters \citep[see, for example,][]{elliott2013discrete, arabneydi2015team, arabneydi2016linear, li2017class}, while model-free methods \citep{yang2017learning,yang2018mean} only come with algorithms with asymptotic analysis.
 In contrast, our method is model-free and comes with provable global non-asymptotic convergence analysis.
 Mean-field MARL problem in a collaborative setting, known as team games \citep{tan1993multi, panait2005cooperative, wang2003reinforcement, claus1998dynamics}, can be regarded as a centralized mean-field control problem \citep{huang2012social, carmona2013control, fornasier2014mean} with infinitely many homogeneous agents.
 Our work extends this model by allowing potential heterogeneity among agents.

+Our method is also related to distributed control problems.
+To escape the curse of dimensionality in large-scale systems, a sequence of papers on distributed control assume homogeneous agents.
+Specifically, \citet{borrelli2008distributed} studied identical and decoupled dynamics, \citet{massioni2009distributed, deshpande2012sub, alemzadeh2019distributed} focused on identical agents with coupling due to interconnection of the subsystems either through dynamics or common goals.
+These works differ from our setting in that they do not allow heterogeneity among agents, while our partially heterogeneous system includes a pure homogeneous system as a special case. \citet{vlahakis2018distributed} and \citet{sturz2020distributed} recently studied multi-agent systems with heterogeneous subsystems under some structural assumptions.
+However, their methods are model-based and, hence, are less likely to be extended to more general settings.
+In the context of distributed control, our work contributes to the development of model-free methods for multi-agent systems with heterogeneity.

-Our method relies on the notion of partial exchangeability \citep{arabneydi2016linear}.
-A different notion with the same name was used to construct the joint state-action statistic which can be combined with local state-action to predict the agent's next state \citep{nguyen2018credit}.
-As such, it can be viewed as a generalization of homogeneity of all agents.
-In contrast, partial exchangeability in our work only assume homogeneity within each subpopulation, thus allowing for the heterogeneity across different subpopulations of agents.
+Our method relies on the notion of partial exchangeability \citep{arabneydi2016linear}, where they studied multi-agent LQR problems with partial exchangeability to exploit the symmetries in the problem.
+A different notion with the same name was used to construct the joint state-action statistic, which can be combined with individual state-action pairs to predict the agent's next state \citep{nguyen2018credit}.
+As such, it can be viewed as a generalization of the homogeneity of all agents.
+In contrast, partial exchangeability in our work assumes homogeneity within each subpopulation, thus allowing for heterogeneity across different subpopulations of agents. \citet{rahmani2009controllability} explored how homogeneity and symmetry are related to the controllability of multi-agent systems by introducing network equitable partitions.
+They focus on Laplacian-based dynamics on the graph, which results in a special case of linear dynamical systems.